mbastl/exc2gcode/README.md

         -f OUTPUT_FILE, --file=OUTPUT_FILE
-        			Name of output file; if not specified stdout is used -u UNIT, --unit=UNIT  Output unit (mm or in); if not specified the unit used in imput file is preserved
+        			Name of output file; if not specified stdout is used -u UNIT, --unit=UNIT  Output unit (mm or in); if not specified the unit used in input file is preserved
         -x MAXSIZE, --maxsize=MAXSIZE
         			Maximum drill diameter (mm or in)
         --header=GHEADER      Program header